 If the complainant wishes to pursue a complaint to Stage 2, where it will be considered 'formal', they must make the complaint in writing to the Teaching School Hub Director.
 This should be within ten school days of Stage 1 being concluded.
-The written complaint should be concise and specify precisely what the complainant's ground(s) of complaint are and the outcome(s) sought meet the complainant, hear the complaint, investigate and make every effort to resolve the issue; write to the complainant summarising the findings and outcome from the investigation.
+The written complaint should be concise and specify precisely what the complainant's ground(s) of complaint are and the outcome(s) sought.